climbcat/nodespeak/README.md

 But what the h*** is a datagraph?
 The datagraph corresponds to function calls and return values, while the flowchart corresponds to control flow.
 It also bears mentioning that the flowchart-AST is generally a graph just like the flowchart itself, and not strictly a tree.

-#### tldr;

-Users visually define two graphs: 1) The flowchart, and 2) the datagraph, an associated tree of data.
-These graphs are compiled from the initial, gogo-containing, format into structured code, and output as a python code block.

-The tech stack is JS/d3js for the front-end and py/django for the back-end.

 ## Setup

 Django version: